Neural Search 101: A Complete Guide and Step-by-Step Tutorial

 Information retrieval technology is one of the main technologies that enabled the modern Internet to exist.
 These days, search technology is the heart of a variety of applications.
 From web-pages search to product recommendations.
 For many years, this technology didn’t get much change until neural networks came into play.

-In this tutorial we are going to find answers to these questions:
+In this guide we are going to find answers to these questions:

 • What is the difference between regular and neural search?